Interceptor multi-threat body armor system: Basic system

 The IBA system consists of an Outer Tactical Vest (OTV) and two Small Arms Protective Insert (SAPI) ballistic plates.
-The OTV features a carrier shell, and three main ballistic panel inserts (left and right side panels, and a rear back panel), which are made with a finely woven Kevlar KM2 fiber.
-These two parts of the vest are both bullet and heat resistant and offer protection similar to the earlier PASGT flak jacket.
-The soft ballistic panels are produced in five different sizes (S-XXL), which are installed into their respective pocket on the OTV carrier shell.
+The OTV features a carrier shell, and three main (flexible) ballistic panel inserts (front left and front right panels, and a rear back panel), which are made with a finely woven Kevlar KM2 fiber.
+These two parts of the vest are both bullet and heat resistant, like the earlier PASGT Vest.
+However, KM2 can provide 25% more protection for less weight, which it does in the Ranger Vest.

+'The soft ballistic panels are produced in five different sizes (S-XXL), which are installed into their respective pocket on the OTV carrier shell.

-The Interceptor armor also has a PALS webbing grid on the front of the vest which accommodate the same type of pockets used in the Modular Lightweight Load-carrying Equipment (MOLLE) backpack/carry vest system.
+The Interceptor armor also has a PALS webbing grid on the front of the vest which accommodate the same type of pockets used in the modular lightweight load-carrying equipment (MOLLE) backpack/carry vest system.
 This allows a soldier to tailor-fit his MOLLE and body armor system.
-While not specifically designed for it, the loops can also easily attach All-purpose Lightweight Individual Carrying Equipment (ALICE)-based equipment, as well as many pieces of civilian-made tactical gear, and also features a large handle on the back just below the collar which can be used to drag a wounded person to safety in an emergency.
+While not specifically designed for it, the loops can also easily attach all-purpose lightweight individual carrying equipment (ALICE)-based equipment, as well as many pieces of civilian-made tactical gear, and also features a large handle on the back just below the collar which can be used to drag a wounded person to safety in an emergency.

-Originally the entire IBA system weighed 16.4 lb, with the vest weighing 8.4 lb, and two plate inserts weighing 4 lb each.
+Originally the entire IBA system weighed 16.4 lb, with the large vest weighing 8.4 lb, and two plate inserts weighing 4 lb each.
 This is much lighter than the previous Ranger Body Armor fielded in Somalia which weighed 25.1 lb, as well as the PASGT/ISAPO combination, which weighed even more.